johnnierocket/funky/TUTORIAL.md

 In the next step we will start creating exercises as unit tests first.
 Each exercise needs to have the following fields:

-- `id: string that matches the key it is stored in`
+- `id`: string that matches the key it is stored in
-- `title: string to be displayed at the top of the page`
+- `title`: string to be displayed at the top of the page
-- `points: number of points to be awarded on success`
+- `points`: number of points to be awarded on success
-- `display: big string that contains all the example code - use the token __INPUT__ to render the user's input box. don't put more than one on there, I don't know what will happen if you do`
+- `display`: big string that contains all the example code - use the token __INPUT__ to render the user's input box. don't put more than one on there, I don't know what will happen if you do
-- `givens: object of key/val pairs that will be made available to the context used to eval the user's input`
+- `givens`: object of key/val pairs that will be made available to the context used to eval the user's input
-- `assert: function that is passed an object containing the givens along with an 'input' field and if it runs without throwing an exception the exercise is considered a success`
+- `assert`: function that is passed an object containing the givens along with an 'input' field and if it runs without throwing an exception the exercise is considered a success

 Take a look at `/src/exercises/funkyjs.js` for an example implementation